What You Need To Know About Domestic Travel In The Midst Of Covid-19

 After the series of lockdowns we all experienced this year, it’s only normal to feel the urge to travel somewhere less familiar than our own city or municipality.
 While the pandemic has made it difficult to move around with strict covid-19 travel guidelines, the recent regulations have now at least made it possible to do so, even outside of your own city.

 In case you didn’t know, it was announced in October that local travel is now allowed between cities.
 There are certain limitations and strict provisions to carry out local travel, but you’ll be glad to know that it is now an option.
 Where you can travel and how to do so will depend on your local government policies.
+And despite the recently concluded strict lockdown in NCR, domestic travel in rest of the Philippines carried on.

 What you should know before you travel during this pandemic